-This brief tutorial shows students and new users how to protect user privacy by disabling recent files in Quick access in Windows 10.
+This brief tutorial shows students and new users how to protect user privacy by turning off recent files in Quick access in Windows 10.

-Windows 10 introduced some new features that many might find embarrassing especially when someone is able to view your recent activities which you wanted to keep private.
+Windows 10 introduced some new features that many might find embarrassing, especially when someone can view your recent activities, which you wanted to keep private.

 With Windows 10, File Explorer (previously known as Windows Explorer) opens to the frequent folders and Quick access files pane by default.
-Every file or folder recently opened or accessed is displayed in this page.
+Therefore, every file or folder recently opened or accessed is displayed on this page.

 Windows 10 File Explorer

-The first step is to log on to your Windows 10 machine and open File Explorer.
-File Explorer is accessed from the folder icon next to the start button on the bottom task bar.
+First, log on to your Windows 10 machine and open File Explorer.
+File Explorer is accessed from the folder icon next to the start button on the bottom taskbar.

 Turn off Quick access below under Privacy: